aarblaster/light-dramaturgy/README.md

 ## About the Project
 ### Archive
 This project is archived using [Zenodo](https://zenodo.org) the open repository from CERN.
 You can download or reference using DOI [10.5281/zenodo.15276039](https://doi.org/10.5281/zenodo.15276039).
+The site is designed so that the material on it and the source code is accessible for future researchers and lighting design practitioners.

 ### Dependancies

-This site is built using Github Pages, Jykell and [AcademicPages](https://github.com/academicpages/academicpages.github.io)
+This site is built using Github Pages, [Jykell](http://jekyllrb.com/) and [AcademicPages](https://github.com/academicpages/academicpages.github.io), a fork of [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/).

 ### Find out more
-You can find out more about the PhD that gives rise to these files by visiting the site's [about page](phd.anthonyarblaster.com/about).
+You can find out more about the PhD that gives rise to these files by visiting the site [homepage](phd.anthonyarblaster.com).

 ## Bugs, Issues, Improvements
 Bugs reporting and suggestions for improvements are welcome.